E-Codes in Instant Noodles

 Are Instant Noodles halal?

-Instant Noodles commonly contain 10 food additives, of which 2 are Halal, 8 are Mushbooh and 0 are Haraam.
-E320 (Butylated Hydroxyanisole (BHA)) and E621 (Monosodium Glutamate/MSG) require source verification - the same additive can be plant-derived (halal) or animal-derived (haraam) depending on the manufacturer.
+Instant Noodles commonly contain 13 food additives, of which 4 are Halal, 9 are Mushbooh and 0 are Haram.
+E320 (Butylated Hydroxyanisole (BHA)) and E471 (Mono-and Diglycerides of Fatty Acids) require source verification - the same additive can be plant-derived (halal) or animal-derived (haraam) depending on the manufacturer.
 Look for a halal certification logo or contact the brand directly.

 Key concerns in Instant Noodles